rapidsai/rapidsmpf/docs/source/background/actors.md

     send(total, ch_out)
 ```

-*examples of nodes in C++ and Python*
+*examples of actors in C++ and Python*

-## Node Types
+## Actor Types

-Nodes fall into two categories:
+Actors fall into two categories:
-- Local Nodes: These include operations like filtering, projection, or column-wise transforms.
+- Local Actors: These include operations like filtering, projection, or column-wise transforms.
 They operate exclusively on local data and preserve CSP semantics.

-- Collective Nodes: These include operations like shuffle, join, groupby aggregations, etc. which require access to distributed data.
+- Collective Actors: These include operations like shuffle, join, groupby aggregations, etc. which require access to distributed data.

-In the case of a collective nodes, remote communication is handled internally.
-For example, a shuffle node may need to access all partitions of a table, both local and remote, but this coordination and data exchange happens inside the CSP-process itself.
+In the case of a collective actor, remote communication is handled internally.
+For example, a shuffle actor may need to access all partitions of a table, both local and remote, but this coordination and data exchange happens inside the CSP-process itself.
 As a reminder "Channels" are an abstraction and not used to serialize and pass data between workers

 This hybrid model, which combines a SPMD-style distribution model and a local CSP-style streaming model, offers several advantages: